meixilin/mar/README.txt

 For minimal set of dataset from the 1001 Arabidopsis Genomes, download the folder 1001g available in this google drive link: https://drive.google.com/drive/folders/15bFfoUVo5tpNeqINlkrDZ8uctbGszkOs?usp=sharing

+FAQ:

+1. Errors for installation in macOS: uninstall and reinstall xcode commandline tools.